 Should I Use a Solenoid Valve or Electric Ball Valve On My Sprayer?

 Are you tired of replacing burnt-out solenoid coils or having to rebuild the solenoid valve each spraying season?
+The choice between solenoid valves and motorized ball valves can make a rather large difference in the reliability of your sprayer and the amount of downtime you encounter.

 On a sprayer, Electric ball valves will last longer and have fewer issues than solenoid valves.
 They are more expensive, but they will usually pay for themselves over time because you will not have to rebuild or replace them.